vincentbergeron33/Chess-Game/README.md

 ## Deployment

-- The website has been deployed using Github following the below steps
-    -  The files have been prepared using Gitpod
-    -  The files have been pushed to Github using Git commands
-    -  The correct files in the repositories have been selected
+- The project was deployed using the app Heroku.
+The steps explained in the Code Institue course have been followed:
-    -  In the setting / page, the source has been put on "Deploy from a branch" and the branch on "main" then click save
-    -  The website is now deployed
+    - Complete the project and push it to Git Hub
+    - Create a Heroku account
+    - Create a app on Heroku account
+    - Link Git Hub to Heroku
+    - Search for the repository and add link it to Heroku
+    - Add the buildbacks Python and Node.JS
+    - Deploy the project

-The live link can be found here: https://vincentbergeron33.github.io/Score-Board/
+The live link can be found here: https://chess-game-vincent.herokuapp.com/

-The website has been deployed when all functions were tested and were working.
-From the deployment, CSS validor, HTML validator and AMIRESPONSIVE have been run through the website.
+- Note that no creds are required for this project.
+Name of the python file has been changed from game to run to accomodate the Heroku requirement and all python files move to the main folder.

 ## Credits